pyne/pyne/tools/README.md

 # Sample output:
 -  An output obtained by running the script with an arbitrary input h5m file ('sample_output.h5m')

-# Tests:
+# Tests #1:
 - test #1: ('test_functions.py') is a test of the different functions of the 'dagmc_get_materials.py' script. it can be run as ```nosetests test_functions.py```

+# Test #2:
-- test #2: ('test_output.py') tests the output h5m file created by running the script ans is run as a python script or using nosetests
+('test_output.py') tests the output h5m file created by running the script ans is run as a python script or using nosetests